adombowsky/adombowsky.github.io/_pages/about.md

 Outside of statistics, I like trail running, the NYT crossword, and playing soccer!

 ## Recent News
 I've posted a new paper on arXiv!

 Dombowsky and Dunson (2023+).
-Bayesian Clustering via Fusing of Localized Densities.
-[Code is on my Github page](https://github.com/adombowsky/FOLD).
+[Bayesian Clustering via Fusing of Localized Densities](https://arxiv.org/abs/2304.00074).
+Code is on my [GitHub page](https://github.com/adombowsky/FOLD).